simont77/fakegato-history/README.md

 # fakegato-history
-Module to emulate Elgato Eve history
+Module to emulate Elgato Eve history in homebridge accessories.